A New Causal Rule Learning Approach to Interpretable Estimation of Heterogeneous Treatment Effect: Parameters tuning for CRL and baselines

-In the rule discovery phase, we tune the parameters of CRL inherited from Causal Forest, such as \numtrees specifying the number of trees in the forest, \minnodesize the minimum sample number of observations in each tree leaf, and \mtry the number of variables tried for each split when fitting the forest.
-Other parameters of causal forest include \textit{honesty.fraction} and \textit{sample.fraction} specifying the sample allocation proportion in honest estimation and sample splitting respectively.
+In the rule discovery phase, we tune the parameters of CRL inherited from Causal Forest, such as \numtrees specifying the number of trees in the forest, \minnodesize the minimum number of samples from both treatments in each tree leaf node used to estimate the treatment effect, and \mtry the number of variables tried for each split when fitting the forest.
+Other parameters of causal forest include \textit{honesty.fraction} and \textit{sample.fraction} specifying the sample allocation proportion in honest estimation and sample splitting, respectively.
+We set these two parameters to a fixed default value, \ie 0.5.
 In the rule selection phase, the main parameter is $\lambda$ that controls the degree of penalty in Equation (\ref{def:dlearning}).
-We show below the details of tuning the above parameters for simulated data and real-world data respectively.